The Three Heads of the Well: Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 480, "The Kind and Unkind Girls".
+The oldest record of this story exists in Old Wives' Tale, published in 1595, by author George Peele.

 Motifs

-Scholarship points that this plot (to comb three heads at a well) happens in variants from England, Scandinavia and Germany.
-The oldest record of this story exists in Old Wives' Tale, published in 1595, by author George Peele.
+The Heads at the Well

+Scholar Warren Roberts names this group of stories "The Three Heads at the Well Group", and along other scholars, locates variants in England and in Anglo-American tradition, Scotland, Wales and Ireland, across Scandinavia (Norway, Denmark, Sweden and Swedish areas in Finland) and in Germany.

 Folklorist Herbert Halpert, in turn, asserted that in American and English variants of the tale type, two narratives exist: one like The Three Heads of the Well (girl combs three heads at a well), and another he dubbed Long Leather Bag (heroine is kind to objects and animals, finds a leather bag in the witch's chimney).

 Variants

 In a Romani tale titled The Little Crop-tailed Hen, a widow lives with her ugly hunchbacked daughter next to a widower with his beautiful daughter.
 The widow and the widower marry and the girls become step-sisters.
 One day, the widow sends her hunchbacked daughter to fetch water.
 The hunchbacked girl passes by a witch-woman's hut and is invited to go in, but insults the woman's little hut.
 She then goes to the well; three boars' heads come up in the water surface and ask the girl to wipe and comb them.
 The hunchbacked girl denies their request and brings home only muddy water.
 The beautiful girl walks the same path, but is courteous to the witch-woman and fulfills the boars' heads' request and fetches a bucket of clear water.
 This repeats twice more, until the boars' heads decide to punish the hunchbacked girl for her unkindness: they curse her to have half of her head bald, the other half filled with nits, and to be uglier than before.
 As for the girl, the boars' heads bless her with half of her hair of silver, the other of gold and for her to become even more beautiful.